Private, In-Home Tutoring in Altoona, Iowa

-SchoolTutoring Academy’s tutoring programs for Altoona students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Altoona, Iowa students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Students in the Altoona area attend either Southeast Polk Community School District.
 Teaching and learning follow Iowa Core Curriculum – a student-based approach used for implementing high academic expectations for all students at each grade level.
 Instruction focuses on research-based standards in literacy, mathematics and essential concepts and skills in the subjects of science and social studies.
 Instruction also emphasizes learning and application of 21st century skills – civic literacy, financial literacy, technology literacy, health literacy, and employability skills.